berkayguzel06/Robot-Arm/README.md

 Firstly, the robotic arm is going to be assembled.
 Movement of the robotic arm will be handled with potentiometers.
 Potentiometers movement position save and repeatedly making the move after pressing button.
 Fetching and displaying data will be handled.
-Creating a model and simulating with Unity.
-Lastly, applying machine learning.

 Objectives

 -Construct a functional miniature robot arm using pop-sticks as the primary building material.
 - Integrate four potentiometers to enable precise control of the robot arm's movements.
-- Implement an MQTT communication system in microPython to facilitate data exchange between the robot arm and external devices.
+- Implement an MQTT communication using DOCKER system in microPython to facilitate data exchange between the robot arm and external devices.
-- Learn the basics of Unity / ABB RobotStudio
-- Create a model on Unity / ABB RobotStudio
-- Simulate the Digital Twin created on Unity / ABB RobotStudio using the MQTT communication
-- Apply Machine Learning to predict RUL (remaining useful life)
+- Sending datas to a Database

 Project Scope